sconde01/phase-3-sinatra-react-project/README.md

 1. cd into client and run npm start
 2. run bundle exec rake server
 3. navigate in brq to https://localhost/3000

+## Stretch Future Goals
+In the future, I would want to click into each task, it have a time tracker and the ability to create a journal entry for that task all in hopes to track productivity and progress.

 ## MIT license
 Copyright 2023 Stephanie Conde